xianglin2020/xianglin2020.github.io/content/posts/Play2_use_Java.md

 date: 2022-04-18 21:18:35
 tags: [play2]
 categories: [learn]
+summary: Play is a high-productivity Java and Scala web application framework that integrates the components and APIs you need for modern web application development.
 description: Play is a high-productivity Java and Scala web application framework that integrates the components and APIs you need for modern web application development.
 ---